Converting 160°C to Fahrenheit: A Complete Guide to Temperature Scales

 - Add the offset (32): Take the result from step 2 (288) and add 32.
 288 + 32 = 320.

-- State the final answer: Therefore, 160°C is equal to 320°F.
+- State the final answer: Because of this, 160°C is equal to 320°F.

 This calculation shows that 160°C is a moderately high temperature, well above the boiling point of water in Fahrenheit (212°F).
-It's a temperature commonly used for slow cooking, roasting meats, and baking robust breads.
+It's a temperature commonly used for slow cooking, roasting meats, and baking reliable breads.
 Knowing it's 320°F provides immediate context for someone using a Fahrenheit-only oven.

 Real-World Examples and Applications